bernhardAxonIvy/doc/source/engine-guide/integration/microsoft-iis.rst

    In our scenario the integration directory from the Axon.ivy 5.x Engine was used to make the engine instance accessible under http://localhost/ivy.

 #.
-The contexts of the Axon.ivy Engines must be unique.
-By default the context
+The base URI of the Axon.ivy Engines must be unique.
+By default the base URI
-   is set to **/ivy/**.
+   is set to **/ivy/** (since 9.1 it is **/**).
 If different versions of ivy engines are accessed from the same IIS host, it's useful to change the contexts so that it matches the ivy version.
 For detailed explanation see :ref:`integration-microsoft-iis-change-context-uri`

-   In our scenario the context URI of the Axon.ivy 5.x Engine was changed to **/ivy5/** and the Xpert.ivy 3.9 Server kept his default context **/ivy/**.
+   In our scenario the base URI of the Axon.ivy 5.x Engine was changed to **/ivy5/** and the Xpert.ivy 3.9 Server kept his default context **/ivy/**.

 #.
 All Axon.ivy Engines, which are accessed from the same IIS, must listen on a